 Central Kōchi

-Kōchi has a pretty compact centre that you can easily explore on foot.
-The bank of the Enokuchi River makes for an especially pleasant stroll and there are several historical buildings in the vicinity, some of which serve as small museums.
-Drop by the Tourist Information Office near the train station to get a leaflet detailing the historical trail.
+Kōchi has a pretty compact city centre that’s easy to explore on foot.
+We found the banks of the Enokuchi River especially nice to stroll along, plus there are several historical buildings in the area, some of which contain small museums.

-Kōchi confronts you with its historical heroes even as you leave the train station, where you’ll notice an impressive trio of statues depicting local samurais Sakamoto Ryoma, Takechi Hapeita and Nakaoka Shintaro watching over the city as if protecting it.
+Kōchi’s historical heroes greeted us right as we left the train station, where there’s an impressive trio of statues of the local samurais Sakamoto Ryoma, Takechi Hapeita and Nakaoka Shintaro.

 Kōchi Castle

-Walking around down-town Kōchi, you can’t miss the city’s well preserved castle sitting atop a hill to the west of the centre.
-Originally constructed in the early 17th century, it’s one of only twelve intact castles in Japan.
+Kōchi’s well-preserved castle sits atop a hill to the west of the centre and is impossible to miss when you’re walking around the old town.
+It was originally built in the early 17th century, and is one of only twelve intact castles in Japan.

 Sakamoto Ryōma Memorial House

-Vestiges of the life of Japanese national hero Sakamoto Ryōma can be found all over the city and this is where his journey began.
-Apart from displaying artefacts relating to the life of Ryōma, the museum does a good job of invoking local life in the 19th century.
+There are traces of the life of Japanese national hero Sakamoto Ryōma all over the city, but this building is where he was born.
+There are artefacts from his life and we thought that the museum did a good job of both explaining Ryōma’s importance and the evoking the local life in the 19th century.

 Sunday Market

-Kōchi is famous for its 300 year old week-market taking place every Sunday along Otte-suji, the broad road leading east from the Castle.
-Several hundred stalls are spread out over a distance of more than a kilometre selling everything from fruit to flowers and various knick-knacks.
-It’s also a good opportunity to try some street-food – We particularly liked the local speciality Aisukurin, a kind of sorbet.
+There were several hundred stalls spread out over a distance of more than a kilometre selling food, flowers and various knick-knacks.
+We also used the opportunity to try some street-food and especially liked the local speciality Aisukurin, a kind of sorbet.

 Okawasuji Samurai House Museum